Vecnavium/CustomMessages/README.md

 [![Discord](https://img.shields.io/discord/837701868649709568.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/jWFB56RqUN)

 ## CustomMessages
 A PocketMine-MP Plugin that will allow you to freely set custom messages

+This plugin is for PocketMine-4 (API 4.0.0)

 # Features